Are You Ready to Market Your Health IT Product?

 The Health IT Resource Center is both a basic roadmap to FDA's requirements and a resource for updates on the continuing evolution of health IT regulation.
 Questions or comments?
 Please contact the Morgan Lewis Health IT Regulatory Team at healthIT@morganlewis.com.

-See our summary of developments in the first half of 2013 related to FDA regulation of software and mobile medical apps.
+See our latest summary related to FDA regulation of software and mobile medical apps.